 Having appropriate toys is also good for your rabbits dental health.
 Rabbit teeth are open rooted and continue to grow forever.
 They need lots of hay and chew toys to help keep their teeth from growing out of control and causing health problems.
 If they’re not given anything to chew on, a rabbit’s teeth could end up growing so much that they can no longer eat.

-If you’re unsure of where to start, I recommend the toy sampler from my favorite online store, Small Pet Select.
+If you’re unsure of where to start, I recommend the toys from my favorite online store, Small Pet Select.
 It’s what I always get for my my rabbit when she seems to be getting bored of her regular toys.
-They’ll send you a dozen different toys from what they have in stock.
+You can get a variety of different toys from what they have in stock.
 You’re rabbit can then pick the ones they like best so you know what toys to get in the future. (and you can get 15% off your first purchase by using the code BUNNYLADY at checkout)

 You can also make your own DIY toys out of cardboard boxes and cardboard tubes.
 You can hide treats inside of the tubes, or turn them into hanging toys for your rabbit to play with.
 Or you can use cardboard boxes to make tunnels and digging play areas for your rabbit.